parker-group/earth-observation-howto/docs/howto_era5_timeseries.md

 ## QC & Tips
 - ERA5-Land resolution: ~9 km.
 - Always document whether values are aggregated over an AOI (polygon mean) or extracted at a point.
+We normally extract to a polygon, and if we start with point data we draw a buffer around that point and extract to the buffer polygon.
+How big should that buffer be?
+See my repo/blog on [activity spaces](https://github.com/DMParker1/activity-spaces) for some thoughts on this.
 - Use consistent temporal coverage across variables before merging.